Pakistan struggles to balance ties between Washington and Beijing | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Pakistan might have eyes on Beijing, especially when billions of dollars in infrastructure projects are in question.
-But experts warn instability spilling over from Afghanistan threatens both US and Chinese interests.
+Pakistan may have its eyes on Beijing, especially with billions of dollars in infrastructure projects in question.
+But experts warn that instability spilling over from Afghanistan threatens both US and Chinese interests.

 Pakistan hosted Chinese officials in July for a signing ceremony of a Memorandum of Understanding between the two countries

-Pakistan-US relations have remained strained since the Taliban takeover of neighboring Afghanistan in mid-August.
+Pakistan-US relations have remained strained since the Taliban takeover of Afghanistan in mid-August.

 Over the years, Washington has criticized Islamabad for supporting the Taliban.
 Since US President Joe Biden came into the White House, he has not engaged with Pakistan's Prime Minister Imran Khan.

-Some analysts claim Pakistan now has its eyes set on Beijing instead.
+Some analysts say Pakistan now has its eyes set on Beijing instead.

-Islamabad has repeatedly said that it is trying to maintain balanced relations with both the US and China.
+Islamabad has repeatedly said it is trying to maintain balanced relations with both the United States and China.

-PM Khan stressed in June that it is unfair of the US and Western countries to pressure Pakistan into choosing sides and downgrading its relationship with Beijing.
+Khan said in June that it is unfair for the United States and Western countries to pressure Pakistan to choose sides and downgrade its relationship with Beijing.

 "Whatever will happen, our relationship between the two countries — no matter what pressure is put on us — is not going to change," he said.
 "We should have good relations with everyone."

-Washington has repeatedly expressed concerns over Pakistan's increasing economic reliance on China.
+Washington has repeatedly expressed concerns about Pakistan's increasing economic reliance on China.

-The China-Pakistan Economic Corridor (CPEC) is a central part of the Chinese Belt and Road Initiative in which Beijing pledged more than $60 billion (€52 billion) for infrastructure projects in the South Asian country, mostly in the form of loans.
+The China-Pakistan Economic Corridor (CPEC) is a central part of the Belt and Road Initiative, in which Beijing pledged over $60 billion (€52 billion) for infrastructure projects in the South Asian country, mostly in the form of loans.

-Alice Wells, US assistant secretary of state for South and Central Asia under the previous Donald Trump administration, however, called the CPEC initiative an "unstainable and unfair" debt for Pakistan during a visit to Islamabad last year.
+Alice Wells, the US assistant secretary of state for South and Central Asia under Donald Trump, called the CPEC initiative an "unstainable and unfair" debt for Pakistan during a visit to Islamabad last year.

-Pakistan rejected US criticism of CPEC last year.
+Pakistan rejected the US's criticism of CPEC last year.
 The Chinese embassy in Islamabad at the time stated that "the US is obsessed with the story it [has] made for CPEC."

-Last month, Pakistan's Ambassador to Afghanistan Masoor Ahmed Khan held talks with the new Afghan leadership about Kabul joining CPEC.
+Last month, Pakistan's ambassador to Afghanistan, Masoor Ahmed Khan, held talks with the new Afghan leadership about Kabul's joining CPEC.

-Elizabeth Threlkeld, director of the South Asia program at the Washington-based think tank, the Stimson Center, warns that Pakistan runs the risk of "spillover instability" from Afghanistan, as cross-border terrorism incidents and attacks are carried out in the restive Balochistan province and tribal areas.
+Elizabeth Threlkeld, director of the South Asia program at the Washington-based think tank the Stimson Center, told DW that Pakistan runs the risk of "spillover instability" from Afghanistan, as cross-border terrorism incidents and attacks are carried out in the Balochistan province and tribal areas.

-"Despite Pakistan's longstanding support for the Taliban, the group seems unable or unwilling to contain terrorist groups operating within Afghan borders, including those targeting Pakistan," she told DW.
+"Despite Pakistan's longstanding support for the Taliban, the group seems unable or unwilling to contain terrorist groups operating within Afghan borders, including those targeting Pakistan," she said.

-Shuja Nawaz, a South Asia analyst at the Atlantic Council in Washington, said Pakistan should maintain ties with both the US and China, saying it "need not try to swing" between the two.
+Shuja Nawaz, a South Asia analyst at the Atlantic Council in Washington, told DW that Pakistan should maintain ties with both the United States and China, saying it "need not try to swing" between the two.

 "China is an important neighbor and friend.
 The US and Pakistan have long historical ties," Nawaz told DW.